Chimezie Metu: Sacramento Kings (2020–2023)

 On November 28, 2020, Metu signed with the Sacramento Kings, but was waived on December 22 after appearing in four pre-season games.
 Two days later, he signed a two-way contract with the Kings.
 On April 28, 2021, the Kings signed him to a multi-year deal after making 28 appearances.

 On August 15, 2021, during a 86–70 Las Vegas Summer League victory over the Dallas Mavericks, Metu was ejected after throwing a punch at opposing forward Eugene Omoruyi.
 The next day, the NBA suspended Metu for the Summer League championship game, which the Kings won.

 On December 29, 2021, Metu hit a game-winning three from the right corner at the buzzer to propel Sacramento to a 95–94 home victory over the Dallas Mavericks.

 Phoenix Suns (2023–2024)

-On July 4, 2023, Metu signed with the Phoenix Suns. on a one year contract.
+On July 4, 2023, Metu signed with the Phoenix Suns on a one-year contract.
 On Christmas Day, Metu had a career-high double-double of 23 points and 19 rebounds off the bench in a 128–114 loss to the Dallas Mavericks.

 On February 8, 2024, Metu was traded to the Memphis Grizzlies in a three-team trade involving the Brooklyn Nets and the next day, he was waived.

 Detroit Pistons (2024)

-On March 20, 2024, Metu signed a 10-day contract with the Detroit Pistons and on March 30, he signed for the rest of the season.
+On March 20, 2024, Metu signed a 10-day contract with the Detroit Pistons and on March 30, he signed with Detroit for the rest of the season.
+In 14 games (including seven starts) for the Pistons, Metu averaged 10.5 points, 6.0 rebounds, and 1.9 assists.